About this Update:

 4. Why did you develop guiding principles for research and partnership?

-We developed new guidelines to help us evaluate and define our support of well-being scientific research and partnerships.
+We developed new guidelines to help us evaluate and define our support of well-being scientific research and third-party engagement.
 While our previous support produced scientifically valid research results, we recognized an opportunity to avoid some of the questions that result when we are the sole funder.

 For more information, please click here.